Garden offers now on

 0

-What patio slabs do I need?
+What kind of patio slabs do I need?

 There are many factors to consider when selecting your patio slab.
 Of course, you’ll need to pick a style that complements your existing garden design.
 Budget, maintenance and durability also affect the choice you make.